cvgroup-erke/YunyingChen/yolov3-project/README.md

 cd data/
 sh DataGen.sh
 ```
-Generate around 41,000 images with subtitles and split the dataset into training set and validation set by 80% and 20%.
+It will generate around 41,000 images with subtitles and split the dataset into training set and validation set by 80% and 20%.